Wireless Innovation Forum: History

 The Wireless Innovation Forum was founded in 1996 originally as "The Modular Multifunction Information Transfer System Forum".
 The organization was created at the request of the US military services (led by the Air Force) as an industry association focused on advancing the development of software radio.
-In 1996, the forum formed the Mobile Working Group to develop software specifications and standards supporting ground mobile radios.
+In 1996, the Forum formed the Mobile Working Group to develop software specifications and standards supporting ground mobile radios.

-The forum published its first technical report in 1997, outlining the current state of the art in software defined radio.
+The Forum published its first technical report in 1997, outlining the current state of the art in software defined radio.
 This document included a reference application framework for software defined radios, referred to as the Software Radio Architecture, that was developed based on the existing SPEAKeasy Architecture.
-The late 1990s, also saw the initial meeting between the forum and what later became the Joint Tactical Radio System.
+The late 1990s, also saw the initial meeting between the Forum and what later became the Joint Tactical Radio System.

 In 1998, the Modular Multifunction Information Transfer System Forum changed its legal name to The Software Defined Radio Forum and began doing business with a broader focus on commercial and international participation.
-The forum created three new internal groups — Markets and Regulatory Committees and the Base Station Work Group.
-Also, the forum published a revised technical report.
+The Forum created three new internal groups — Markets and Regulatory Committees and the Base Station Work Group.
+Also, the Forum published a revised technical report.

-In 2001, the forum contracted with Communications Research Centre Canada to provide an SCA Reference Implementation (SCARI-Open).
-The forum also made filings with the United States Federal Communications Commission that helped form their public rule making on software defined radio.
+In 2001, the Forum contracted with Communications Research Centre Canada to provide a Software Communications Architecture (SCA) Reference Implementation (SCARI-Open).
+The Forum also made filings with the United States Federal Communications Commission that helped form their public rule making on software defined radio.

-In 2002, the forum hosted its first Technical Conference and Product Exposition, which has become an annual event with the presentation of technical papers along with tutorials, workshops and demonstrations.
+In 2002, the Forum hosted its first Technical Conference and Product Exposition, which has become an annual event with the presentation of technical papers along with tutorials, workshops and demonstrations.

-In 2004 and 2005, the forum reorganized to support its members in exploring technologies that extend beyond it.
+In 2004 and 2005, the Forum reorganized to support its members in exploring technologies that extend beyond IT.
 A key part of this reorganization was the formation of the Cognitive Radio Work Group, which worked to support IEEE P1900.1 in defining standard definitions for Software Defined and Cognitive Radio and to establish a reference architecture for a cognitive radio system.

-Between 2004 and 2010, the forum signed memorandums of understanding with multiple international groups to allow collaboration in areas of mutual interest.
+Between 2004 and 2010, the Forum signed memorandums of understanding with multiple international groups to allow collaboration in areas of mutual interest.
 These groups included the European End to End Efficiency Program, IEICE in Japan, IEEK in Korea, IEEE Standards Association, JTRS and the European Science Foundation.
+MOUs with a number of organizations continue to the present day.

-In 2007, the forum initiated the Smart Radio Challenge, a worldwide competition in which student engineering teams design, develop and test technologies that address relevant problems in the advanced wireless market.
+In 2007, the Forum initiated the Smart Radio Challenge, a worldwide competition in which student engineering teams design, develop and test technologies that address relevant problems in the advanced wireless market.

+Rebranding

 In late 2009, the Software Defined Radio Forum was renamed the Wireless Innovation Forum, reflecting the fact that many of the projects undertaken by its members had expanded to include Cognitive Radio, Systems of Systems, Ad Hoc Networks, and Dynamic Spectrum Access Technologies.
-The forum secured representation in China in 2008 and opened an office in Brussels in 2010 to provide better support for its European members.